 5) Debt consolidation programs have a large number of fraudulent companies.
 When going into a debt consolidation program, you have to be very careful who you are working with.
 There are thousands of horror stories about individuals who have paid a debt consolidation company thousands of dollars, and nothing was paid to their creditors.
 Bankruptcy is governed by Federal Law and any attorney who represents individuals in bankruptcies will be supervised by the Bankruptcy Court, the US Trustee and the state bar.

-There is a place for debt consolidation companies, and there are some reputable companies.
+There is a time and place for debt consolidation companies, and there are some reputable companies.
 However, you must be very careful when considering one of these programs and make sure that it will meet your needs.
 Likewise, filing for bankruptcy should never be an easy decision, but it can provide you with complete debt relief that is not available anywhere else.

 If you are struggling with bills you cannot pay, contact Hampton Roads Legal Services at 757-320-2010.
 I will meet with you one-on-one and discuss how a bankruptcy can help you to become debt free.